Manolis Pratsinakis

 Biography

-Manolis Pratsinakis is Assistant Professor in Social Geography at Harokopio University.
-He was previously Departmental Lecturer in Migration Studies at COMPAS and the School of Anthropology & Museum Ethnography (SAME), University of Oxford; Onassis fellow at SAME and the Department of Politics and International Relations, University of Oxford; Marie Curie postdoctoral fellow at the University of Macedonia, visiting fellow at the University of Sussex and lecturer at the University of Amsterdam.
+He was previously a postdoctoral fellow at DPIR, University of Oxford, a Marie Curie fellow (IF) at the University of Macedonia (2015-2017), a visiting fellow at the University of Sussex (2016) and a lecturer at the University of Amsterdam (2013-2015).
 His academic interests broadly concern the study of migration and nationalism.
-He has done research and published on immigrant-native relations, ethnic boundaries and categorisation, everyday nationhood, diasporas, brain drain, and intra-EU mobility in the post 2008 period.
-Manolis has studied Geography and Sociology (with honors) and completed his PhD in 2013 in Anthropology.
-His MA studies were supported by a Nuffic Huygens Scholarship and his PhD research by an IKY scholarship from the Dutch and Greek state respectively.
+He has researched and published on immigrant-native relations, ethnic boundaries and categorization, everyday nationhood, migration decision-making, brain drain, and intra-EU mobility in the post-2008 period.
+Manolis has studied Geography and Sociology (with honours) and completed his PhD in 2013 in Anthropology.
+His MA studies were supported by a Nuffic Huygens Scholarship, and his PhD research by an IKY scholarship from the Dutch and Greek states, respectively.

 Selected publications